The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference: Inferential Methods

 We propose a variance bound based on the operator norm of the covariance matrix of inverse probability weighted indicators.
 Let $\varM$ be a $2n$-by-$2n$ matrix whose entries are indexed by $(i,k),(j,\ell)$ with $i,j \in [n]$ and $k, \ell \in \setb{0,1}$ and are given by \ifnum \value{spacesave}=1 { $ \varM \paren{ (i,k), (j,\ell) } = (-1)^{\indicator{k \neq \ell}} \Cov{ \frac{\indicator{ E_{(i,k)} }}{ \Pr{ E_{(i,k)} } } , \frac{\indicator{ E_{(j,\ell)} }}{ \Pr{ E_{(j,\ell)} } }} $, } \else {

 } \fi and let $\lamV$ be its largest eigenvalue.
 The variance bound is given by

-The variance bound $\vb$ contains only squared individual outcomes.
-In particular, $\vb$ does not contain products of outcomes from neighboring units in the conflict graph which are typically unobservable.
+The variance bound $\vb$ contains only squared individual outcomes, which are each observed with positive probability.
 The principle behind our construction of this variance bound is the same principle behind our analysis: the effect estimator is linear in the observed outcomes so that the variance is a quadratic form in the potential outcomes.
 Thus, the operator norm of this quadratic form yields an upper bound.
 Moreover, this upper bound does not feature problematic unobservable terms which cannot be estimated.
 While Theorem~\mainref{thm:variance-analysis-finite-sample} derives the upper bound $\lamV \leq \cleanconst \cdot \lamH$, we can use the largest eigenvalue directly for the purposes of variance estimation.
 Using the exact eigenvalue has the additional benefit that the variance bound is sharp, i.e. equality holds for some potential outcomes.

 \expcommand{\conservativevbistight}{ The variance bound is conservative: $\Var{\eate} \leq \vb$.
 Moreover, equality holds for potential outcomes which align with the leading eigenvector of $\varM$. } \begin{proposition} \conservativevbistight \end{proposition}